luminus-framework/luminus/resources/public/md/guestbook.md

 ## Guestbook Application

-This tutorial will guide you through building a simple guestbook application where the users can leave messages and view all the messages that were created.
+This tutorial will guide you through building a simple guestbook application using Luminus.
+The guestbook allows users to leave a message and to view a list of messages left by others.
 The application will demonstrate the basics of HTML templating, database access, and project architecture.

 ### Installing Leiningen

-Installing [Leiningen](https://github.com/technomancy/leiningen) is a simple process which involves the following steps.
+You need to have [Leiningen](https://github.com/technomancy/leiningen) installed in order to work with Luminus.
+Installing Leiningen is a simple process which involves the following steps.

 1. Download the script.
 3. Set it to be executable. (eg: chmod +x lein)